 Spanish cuisine brought us aguas frescas, water infused with fruit juices or juices from veggies like cucumber.
-Their light, refreshing flavor makes a wonderful change from soda.
+Their light, refreshing flavor makes a wonderful change from soda and iced tea.
 While many infused water recipes load them up with refined sugar, I prefer them simple.

 Infused Water Recipes